-Form of Compensation and Recipient Determination of Amount Minimum Offering/ Maximum Offering (1) Development Fee (5) If we engage an affiliate of one of our sponsors to provide development services with respect to a particular property, we will pay a development fee in an amount that is usual and customary for comparable services rendered to similar projects in the geographic market of the project.
+Form of Compensation and Recipient Determination of Amount Estimated Amount for Minimum Offering/ Maximum Offering (1) Development Fee If we engage an affiliate of one of our sponsors to provide development services with respect to a particular property, we will pay a development fee in an amount that is usual and customary for comparable services rendered to similar projects in the geographic market of the project.
 We cannot determine these amounts at the present time.
-Asset Management Fee (6) Operational Stage We will pay our advisor a quarterly fee of 0.25% of the sum of the cost of all real estate and real estate-related investments we own and of our investments in joint ventures, including acquisition fees, acquisition and origination expenses and any debt attributable to such investments.
-This fee will be payable quarterly in advance, on January 1, March 1, July 1 and October 1 based on assets held by us during the previous quarter, adjusted for appropriate closing dates for individual property acquisitions.
+Asset Management Fee (5) Operational Stage We will pay our advisor a quarterly fee of 0.25% of the sum of the cost of all real estate and real estate-related investments we own and of our investments in joint ventures, including acquisition fees, acquisition and origination expenses and any debt attributable to such investments until 18 months following the end of this or any follow-on public offering.
+Thereafter, the quarterly fee will equal 0.25% of the combined fair market value of all real estate and real estate-related investments we own and of our investments in joint ventures.
+Fair market value shall be determined by the Advisor Entities or by an independent third-party valuation.
+This fee will be payable quarterly in advance, on January 1, March 1, July 1 and October 1 based on assets held by us during the pervious quarter, adjusted for appropriate closing dates for individual property acquisitions.
 The actual amounts depend on the total equity and debt capital we raise and the results of our operations; we cannot determine these amounts at the present time.
-Financing Fee (6) We will pay our advisor a financing fee equal to 0.75% of all amounts made available under any loan or line of credit.
+Financing Fee (5) We will pay our advisor a financing fee equal to 0.75% of all amounts made available under any loan or line of credit.
 The actual amounts depend on the total debt capital made available to us; we cannot determine these amounts at the present time.
 Leasing Fee - Property Manager If we engage an affiliate of one of our sponsors to provide leasing services with respect to a particular property, we will pay a leasing fee in an amount that is usual and customary for comparable services rendered in the geographic market of the property.
 We cannot determine these amounts at the present time.
 Construction Oversight Fee If we engage an affiliate of one of our sponsors to provide construction oversight services with respect to a particular property, we will pay a construction oversight fee in an amount that is usual and customary for comparable services rendered to similar projects in the geographic market of the property.
 We cannot determine these amounts at the present time.
-Other Operating Expenses (6) We will reimburse the expenses incurred by our Advisor Entities in connection with their provision of services to us, including our allocable share of our Advisor Entities' overhead, such as rent, personnel costs, utilities and IT costs.
-Though our Advisor Entities have contractual rights to seek reimbursement for personnel costs, our Advisor Entities do not intend Actual amounts depend on the results of our operations; we cannot determine these amounts at the present time.
+Other Operating Expenses (5) We will reimburse the expenses incurred by our Advisor Entities in connection with its provision of services to us, including our allocable share of our Advisor Entities' overhead, such as rent, personnel costs, utilities and IT costs.
+Though our Advisor Entities have contractual rights to seek reimbursement for personnel costs, our Advisor Entities do not intend to do so at this time.
+If our Advisor Entities do decide Actual amounts depend on the results of our operations; we cannot determine these amounts at the present time.